JoshuaSE-git/school/CISC211/quiz/quiz2.md

 ;(184 x 73) + (111 x 462) = 64714
 ```

-Note: For mul instruction, I used a size specifier (dword) to specify size
+NOTE: For mul instruction, I used a size specifier (dword) to indicate size of operand.
+This is necessary because I'm using a value from memory instead of a register, so the size isn't inherently given.
+I wanted to mention this in case you were wondering where I got it from, since the lecture notes only covers register to register for mul/imul.